VersusCenter

 6

-The 75-inch offers better price-to-feature ratio; the 85-inch commands a premium due to its size and typically flagship-grade components.
+75-inch offers strong performance-to-price ratio; 85-inch commands premium pricing for its incremental size and features.

 8